Ureteric Injury

 What next?

-• You may be in hospital overnight.
+• You may be in hospital for a few days

 • Your catheter will be removed the following day.
 Or as soon as your urine is clear.